jharttech/MMM-iFrame-GSlides/README.md

 # Module: MMM-iFrame-GSlides
 The `MMM-iFrame-GSlides` module is for MagicMirror.
 It is a simple way to add an iFrame of published Google Slides Presentation content to your [MagicMirror](https://github.com/MichMich/MagicMirror).
-It is specifically writtent to work with a google slide presentaton.
+It is specifically written to work with a google slide presentaton.
 However, you may be able to use this for other applications such as displaying a fullscreen webpage in an Iframe.
-This module will also allow for refreshing of the page at the user set intevals.
+This module will also allow for refreshing of the page at the user set intervals.

 ### Using the Module for Google Slide Presentation